Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: Preliminaries

-where $\pi_t$ is the policy produced by $\A$ at time $t$. \end{definition} Note that, throughout this paper, we assume that the number of rounds $T$ is known.
-It can be handled by standard doubling trick when $T$ is unknown.
-See, e.g.,~\citep{shalev2012online}.

-Our analysis relies on our algorithm using bandits which are themselves slowly changing.
-This definition extends to bandit algorithms, as one could consider the state space of bandit learners as a singleton $\{s\}$.

-The slowly changing assumption is mild, and like our assumptions about the MDP has been used in previous work on online learning in MDPs, for example~\cite{even2009online,gergely2010online}.
-For completeness we give a proof in Section~\ref{sec:exp3} that \expt~\citep{auer2002nonstochastic} is slowly changing in this sense, a fact also commented on and indirectly used by \cite{gergely2010online}.
+Our analysis relies on using bandits in our algorithm that themselves are slowly changing.
+This slowly changing definition also applies to bandit algorithms, as one could consider the state space of bandit learners as a singleton $\{s\}$.
+The assumption of slowly changing bandits is mild and has been used in prior works on online learning in MDPs, such as~\citet{even2009online,gergely2010online}.
+For completeness, we prove in Section~\ref{sec:exp3} that \expt~\citep{auer2002nonstochastic} is slowly changing in this respect, a fact also observed and indirectly used by \cite{gergely2010online}.

-\section{A black-box algorithm}
+\section{A Black-Box Algorithm}

-We now introduce our framework, in Algorithm~\ref{alg:main} (which we term \name).
-It builds on a slowly changing bandit algorithm; we refer to this bandit algorithm as \local.
-The key idea of our reduction is to run one copy of \local~in each state to determine the policy for that state.
-Furthermore, we require this bandit algorithm tolerate receiving feedback with a delay.
-We discuss how delay tolerance can be addressed in a black box fashion in Section~\ref{sec:delayed-bandits}.
-Robustness to delays allows us to wait to provide feedback to the algorithm until a time such that the difference between the return to that time and the return of the full trajectory is small.
-As bandits may be updated over the course of the trajectory, the slowly changing property guarantees these changes have only a small effect on the expected return.
-Combined, these properties ensure that error in the feedback used to update the bandit relative to a standard Monte Carlo update is small.
+We now present our framework in Algorithm~\ref{alg:main}, which is based on a slowly changing bandit algorithm, referred to as \local.
+Accordingly, Algorithm~\ref{alg:main} is named \name.
+The key idea of our reduction is to deploy an instance of \local~in each state, thereby determining the strategy for that particular state.

+Furthermore, we require that this bandit algorithm can accommodate delayed feedback.
+Robustness to delays allows us to wait to provide feedback to the algorithm, until a time such that the difference between the return at that time and the return of the full trajectory is sufficiently small, ensuring the return estimation is sufficiently accurate for the corresponding action pulled.
+We discuss how delayed feedback can be addressed in a black-box fashion in Section~\ref{sec:delayed-bandits}.
+In addition, as bandits may be updated over the course of the trajectory, the slowly changing property guarantees these changes have only a ``small'' effect on the expected return.
+Combined, these properties ensure that error in the feedback used to update the bandit, relative to the true value, is manageable.

-\subsection{Monte Carlo estimator}
+\subsection{Monte Carlo Estimator}